Puss in Boots: The Last Wish (soundtrack): Background

 On June 29, 2022, Heitor Pereira was announced as the film's composer, who also began recording the score during that period.
-He was recommended by the film's executive producer and Illumination CEO Chris Meledandri, whom Pereira had worked on their productions, most notably for the Despicable Me and Minions films and has some experience with DreamWorks with its Madagascar specials like Merry Madagascar and Madly Madagascar.
+He was recommended by the film's executive producer and Illumination CEO Chris Meledandri, whom Pereira had worked with on their productions, most notably for the Despicable Me and Minions films and has some experience with DreamWorks with its Madagascar specials like Merry Madagascar and Madly Madagascar.
 The album featured five original songs performed by Karol G, Daniel Oviedo, Heitor Pereira, Paul Fisher, Dan Navarro, and Gaby Moreno.
 Karol G performed the track "La Vida es Una" and co-produced it with longtime producer Ovy on the Drums.
 The song was released as a single on December 9, 2022.
 Pereira co-wrote the track "Fearless Hero" performed by Antonio Banderas and co-written by Dan Navarro and Paul Fisher, and "Por Que Te Vas", co-written with and performed by Gaby Moreno.
 It also featured the cover of The Doors' "This Is The End" performed by Dan Navarro.
 The film also featured score tracks from Shrek 2 composed by Harry Gregson-Williams, with the tracks "Obliged to Help" and "The End / Happily Ever After".
 The soundtrack was released on December 16, 2022, five days ahead of the film's release.